 Administrators can also require all newly invited account members on the team to enable MFA when they first log in.

-We strongly recommend that all LaunchDarkly users enable MFA for their account, and that administrators enforce MFA for their entire team.
+We strongly recommend that all LaunchDarkly account members enable MFA for their account, and that administrators enforce MFA for their entire organization.

 Before you begin, install a compatible authenticator application on your mobile device.
 We recommend Google Authenticator, but any TOTP authenticator application should work well.